 Typical winter annual weeds include chickweed, henbit, purple deadnettle, and shepherd’s purse.
 Options to address these winter annual weeds include hand pulling, spot spraying with a broadleaf herbicide, or waiting until they die once weather climbs to the 60’s and 70’s on a regular basis.
 For perennial weeds like dandelion which will start to re-emerge later this month, hand-pulling or spot spraying are the best methods for control.

 Starting Seeds Indoors – Many types of annual flower plants can be started indoors this month.
 Generally, most are started 5-6 weeks before they are planted outdoors.

 Spring bulbs are emerging and some are even flowering at this time.
 Exposed leaves may be burned later by very cold temperatures but the spring flower display will not be adversely affected.

 Groundcovers are arriving in local nursery and garden centers this month.
 They are a great alternative to grass where grass won’t grow, where you have heavy shade or tree root problems and on steep slopes.

 Late February through the end of March is the second-best time (the optimum time is late August through mid-October) to overseed your lawn to make it thicker or to cover bare areas.
 The freezing and thawing of the soil this time of the year actually helps the seed to get good soil contact.
-(PDF) HG 102 Lawn Establishment, Renovation, and Overseeding.
+Lawn renovation and overseeding

 Be careful to keep ice-melting products off turf to avoid killing your lawn.